intuit/oauth-jsclient/README.md

 - `environment` - environment for the client.
 Required
   - `sandbox` - for authorizing in sandbox.
   - `production` - for authorizing in production.
 - `redirectUri` - redirectUri on your app to get the `authorizationCode` from Intuit Servers.
+Make sure this redirect URI is also added on your app in the [developer portal](https://developer.intuit.com) on the Keys & OAuth tab.
 Required
 - `logging` - by default, logging is disabled i.e `false`.
 To enable provide`true`.

 # Usage